mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

    Howdy!
    Howdy!

-Note that for this second execution strategy to work, we **MUST** have the `#!` at the beginning of the first line, called `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_, which specifies what program will be used to interpret that file.
-In general, Ubuntu does not guess the file type by the extension when running it.
+Note that for this second execution strategy to work, we **MUST** have the `#!`, called `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_, at the beginning of the first line.
+The path after the shebang specifies what program will be used to interpret that file.
+In general, differently from Windows, Ubuntu does not guess the file type by the extension when running it.

 .. literalinclude:: ../../../../preamble/python/minimalist_package/minimalist_package/minimalist_script.py
    :language: python
    :lines: 1

-If we remove the shebang and try to execute the script, it will return the following errors, because Ubuntu doesn't know what to do with that file.
+If we remove the shebang line and try to execute the script, it will return the following errors, because Ubuntu doesn't know what to do with that file.

 .. code-block::